 • Pay-per-month – Other suppliers charge a monthly or annual fee.

 While dropshipping suppliers will take care of order fulfillment, from packaging customer orders, taking care of shipping costs, and shipping the packages, it can often be costly for you.
+Note: Suppliers may also take a cut of the sale with every item purchased.

 What Costs are Associated with Dropshipping?